 - Walk the 20 m course yourself, and write down the number of steps you took in your lab notebook.

 Analyzing the Data

-- If you used Science Journal to collect data: go over the graphs for each volunteer, count the steps, and write the number of steps down in your table like Table 1.
+- If you used a sensor app to collect data: go over the graphs for each volunteer, count the steps, and write the number of steps down in your table like Table 1.
 Remember, each repetition of the pattern represents two steps.
-Look back at section Counting the Number of Steps with Google's Science Journal if you need help with counting the number of steps.
+Look back at section Counting the Number of Steps with a Sensor App if you need help with counting the number of steps.